TANF-Comtech/PFB-Nextjs/README.md

 }
 ```

-## Data Processing / Rendering
+## Server-Side Data Fetching

-Next can do both static and server-side rendering once data has been fetched.
-They are competing strategies we can use in different parts of the app.
-If the content is static (and most of a CMS-driven site usually is), we want to use [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) with [`getStaticPaths`](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) in our page template files MOST of the time.
+Most of the time in a CMS-driven Next app, you want to use server-side data calls and pre-render pages for production.
+You'll want to use [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) with [`getStaticPaths`](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) in our page template files to get data.
+Below is a walk-through of that process.

 ### `getStaticProps`